FStarLang/FStar/INSTALL.md

 0. Follow the steps above to compile the .NET version of F*.

-1. Since WODI has been discontinued, the only solution is to use the (OCaml Installer for Windows)[http://protz.github.io/ocaml-installer/].
+1. Since WODI has been discontinued, the only solution is to use the [OCaml Installer for Windows](http://protz.github.io/ocaml-installer/).
 This installer installs an outdated version of OCaml (4.01.0) -- this is going to cause some difficulties.